netdata-be/syntra-linux/tutorials/3_samba-4.md

 To create shares you need to perform the following actions:

-mkdir /data/global
+sudo mkdir /data/global
-chmod 777 /data/global
+sudo chmod 777 /data/global
 Then add an entry to `/etc/samba/smb.conf`:

     [global]